syncfusion-content/wpf-docs/wpf/Chart(Classic)/User-Interaction.md

-> Note: The AllowSegmentDragDrop property does not work when you apply a custom data template for the Chart Series, because the Chart Series’ default template is overridden by the custom template that affects the existing behavior.
+N> The AllowSegmentDragDrop property does not work when you apply a custom data template for the Chart Series, because the Chart Series’ default template is overridden by the custom template that affects the existing behavior.

 ### Tables for Properties, Methods, and Events